lastnpe/eclipse-external-annotations-m2e-plugin/README.md

   - either taken from the &quot;m2e.jdt.annotationpath&quot; property in POM files, if it exists (this for configuring one single archive of *.eea for ALL Maven dependencies AND the JRE),
   - or by individually associating archives on the projects main (not maven-compiler-plugin) dependencies with classpath entries, based on a eea-for-gav marker file in the *-eea.jar which indicates for which Maven GAV it holds external annotations.

-[p2 update site to install this from is being worked on](https://github.com/lastnpe/eclipse-external-annotations-m2e-plugin/issues/6) (#helpwanted) - for now, just `git clone; ./mvnw clean package` it yourself
+p2 update site to install this from: `http://www.lastnpe.org/eclipse-external-annotations-m2e-plugin-p2-site/` _(The 404 is normal, just because there is no index.html; it will work in Eclipse.)_

+You can also build it yourself: `git clone https://github.com/lastnpe/eclipse-external-annotations-m2e-plugin.git; ./mvnw clean package`

 see usage examples in [lastnpe/eclipse-null-eea-augments/examples/](https://github.com/lastnpe/eclipse-null-eea-augments/tree/master/examples/maven) (or [sylvainlaurent/null-pointer-analysis-examples](https://github.com/sylvainlaurent/null-pointer-analysis-examples/tree/master/with-external-annotations) for the older single EEA approach).

+If you like/use this project, a Star / Watch / Follow on GitHub is appreciated.

 see also http://lastnpe.org